MANUFACTURING HUB

 $17B

-Estimated downtime costs from ransomware in manufacturing over the past seven years.
+Estimated downtime costs from manufacturing ransomware over the last seven years.

 Know your gaps before someone else finds them for you.